Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Affinoid dagger dg spaces

 \begin{definition} A morphism $f \co X \to Y$ of $K$-dagger dg spaces is said to be a quasi-isomorphism if it induces an isomorphism $\pi^0f \co \pi^0X \to \pi^0Y$ of dagger spaces and isomorphisms $\H_i(f^{-1}\sO_Y) \to \H_i\sO_X$ for all $i$. \end{definition}

-Similarly: \begin{definition} Define a $K$-dagger dg analytic Deligne--Mumford (resp.
-Artin) stack $X$ to be a pair $(\pi^0X,\sO_X)$ where $\pi^0X$ is a $K$-dagger analytic Deligne--Mumford (resp.
-Artin) stack and $\sO_X$ is a presheaf of quasi-dagger dg $K$-algebras on the site of dagger affinoid spaces \'etale (resp. smooth) over $\pi^0X$, such that the homology presheaf $\H_0\sO_X$ is just $\sO_{\pi^0X}$, and the homology presheaves $\H_i\sO_X$ are all coherent $\sO_{\pi^0X}$-modules. \end{definition}
+Similarly: \begin{definition} Define a $K$-dagger dg analytic Deligne--Mumford stack $X$ to be a pair $(\pi^0X,\sO_X)$ where $\pi^0X$ is a $K$-dagger analytic Deligne--Mumford stack and $\sO_X$ is a presheaf of quasi-dagger dg $K$-algebras on the site of dagger affinoid spaces \'etale over $\pi^0X$, such that the homology presheaf $\H_0\sO_X$ is just $\sO_{\pi^0X}$, and the homology presheaves $\H_i\sO_X$ are all coherent $\sO_{\pi^0X}$-modules. \end{definition}

-\begin{remark} Similar definitions exist for $N$-stacks, in which case the \'etale and smooth sites have higher categorical structure.
+\begin{remark} Similar definitions exist for $N$-stacks, in which case the \'etale site has higher categorical structure.

-For an alternative characterisation of dg dagger spaces and stacks, we can use the approach via \v Cech nerve-type constructions as in \cite{stacks2} and \cite[\S 6]{2021lect}.
+For an alternative characterisation of dg dagger spaces and stacks, and a generalisation to derived Artin stacks, we can use the approach via \v Cech nerve-type constructions as in \cite{stacks2} and \cite[\S 6]{2021lect}.
 Instead of defining a presheaf $\sO_X$ on a site associated to $\pi^0X$, we can just take a hypercover $Z_{\bt}$ of $\pi^0X$ with each $Z_n$ a disjoint union of dagger affinoid spaces $U$, and then give a dg dagger algebra $\sO_{X,\bt}(U)$ for each $U$, such that $\H_0 \sO_{X,\bt}(U) \cong O(U)$ and $\H_i\sO_{X,\bt}(V)\cong \H_i\sO_{X,\bt}(U)\ten_{O(U)}O(V)$ for each morphism $V \to U$.
 Equivalences are then generated by certain hypercovers.
 If we restrict to compact stacks with compact (higher) diagonals, we can take each $Z_n$ to be dagger affinoid rather than a disjoint union of such. \end{remark}

 Combining Corollary \ref{daggertoEFCcor}, Proposition \ref{affdsubEFCprop2} and \cite[Remark \ref{DStein-DHomrmk}]{DStein}, we get: \begin{corollary} The dagger-analytic analogue of the $\infty$-category of derived $K$-analytic spaces from \cite{PortaYuNonArch} is equivalent to the simplicial localisation at quasi-isomorphisms of the category of $K$-dagger dg spaces.